dipree/github-markdown/README.md

 ```

 ## Images
 Add an exclamation mark, followed by alt text in brackets, and the path or URL to the image asset in parentheses.

+> **Note**
-GitHub automatically adds a link to image leading to the image url.
+> The output automatically wraps the image in a link leading to the image url if no link is specified.

 ```Markdown
 ![alt text](http://github.com/image.jpg)